jehu26/jehu.sty/README.md

-some rather unremarkable TeX stuff
+some rather unremarkable TeX stuff!!